THE MISTAKE WE MAKE

 LYWA hopes that these multimedia presentations will serve to immerse you in these precious teachings and will enhance your meditation and practice.
 By weaving Archive resources together in this multidimensional way we intend to offer you the means to deepen your experience of the teachings - almost as if you had attended the teachings in person.

-This multimedia version of Lama Zopa Rinpoche’s Finding Peace in Everyday Life adds to our growing collection of multimedia titles including Lama Yeshe’s The Nature of the Mind, How to Meditate and Freedom - Courage - Realization, Lama Zopa Rinpoche’s The Merely Imputed I and the Bodhisattva Attitude multimedia series beginning with Everything Depends on Your Attitude.
+This multimedia version of Lama Zopa Rinpoche’s Finding Peace in Everyday Life was designed by Megan Evart and adds to our growing collection of multimedia titles including Lama Yeshe’s The Nature of the Mind, How to Meditate and Freedom - Courage - Realization, Lama Zopa Rinpoche’s The Merely Imputed I and the Bodhisattva Attitude multimedia series beginning with Everything Depends on Your Attitude.
 Experience the complete collection of LYWA multimedia titles here.

 We welcome your questions, comments and suggestions!